 Informed Opinions amplifies the voices of women and gender-diverse individuals for a more democratic Canada.

-We work to ensure the perspectives and priorities of qualified women with diverse backgrounds are equitably reflected in the news media and integrated into Canadian society.
+We work to ensure the perspectives and priorities of women in all their diversity are equitably reflected in the news media and integrated into Canadian society.

 We are a national, non-partisan, charitable feminist organization.
 We

 - Train and motivate women and gender-diverse people to make their ideas more accessible to a broader audience;

 - Make qualified diverse sources easier for journalists to find so they can more equitably represent the public they serve; and

 - Conduct research to document the progress being made in Canada.

 The news media set agendas, shape policies and impact spending.
 The voices they amplify wield outsize influence.
 And yet research finds that women’s voices make up less than a third of those being heard through Canada’s most influential news sources.
 That reflects a mere 7% shift in the past quarter century.
 Indigenous and racialized women, women living with a disability, those who identify as Two-Spirit, gender diverse, and/or LGBTQQIA, women of diverse faiths, women experiencing incarceration, women who live in rural, remote, and northern areas, working-class women, women experiencing poverty, women who are street associated — their vital insights are often further marginalized.

 The absence of diverse women’s experience-informed insights undermines democracy, denies Canada access to the analysis and ideas of many of its informed and perceptive voices, and reduces our capacity to effectively address the social, economic and environmental challenges we face.